um-computacion-tm/scrabble-2023-jaidar2003/README.md

 The resulting game will allow users to participate in Scrabble matches via a text-based interface and will include functions for the game board, letter tiles, scoring and word validity checking.

+# RULES

+Scrabble rules:

+1. Aim of the game: The aim of Scrabble is to form words on a game board using letters with assigned values to obtain the highest possible score.

+2. The board: The Scrabble board is a square of 15x15 squares.
+Some squares have special values and bonuses.

+3. Tiles: The game is played with tiles representing letters.
+Each tile has a numerical value that determines its score.
+The number of tiles and their value vary according to the language you are playing in.

+4. Start of the game: Each player takes 7 tiles at random from the set of tiles, which are replenished after each play.

+5. Words: Players must form words on the board using their counters.
+Words must be formed from left to right or top to bottom, and must be connected to at least one letter already on the board.

+6. Scoring: Each letter has a numerical value assigned to it.
+The score of a word is the sum of the letter values in that word.
+In addition, the board has bonus squares, the board has bonus squares that can double or triple the score of a word or a letter.

+7. Shifting tiles: A player may choose to shift some or all of his tiles on his turn, but this costs him a full turn.

+8. End of the game: The game ends when all the tiles have been used up and a player has used all his tiles or when no more valid moves can be made.

+9. Winner: The player with the highest score at the end of the game wins.

+10. Valid words: Words must be valid words in the language you are using, and can be consulted in an official dictionary if a dispute arises.

+"""

 ## Current Status

 | *_CircleCI_* | *_Main branch_* |